elb0/elb0.github.io/_posts/2018-05-23-twitter-for-events.md

  ![How to add to a thread]({{ site.baseurl }}/images/add-thread.png)

-4)	Retweeting is sharing other people’s Tweet.
+4. Retweeting is sharing other people’s Tweet.
 At time of writing you could do two types of Retweets:
-    a)	 A pure Retweet that will appear in your followers feed, looking like the original Tweet but with a note that they are seeing it because you Retweeted it (signified by the square arrow)
+    a.
+A pure Retweet that will appear in your followers feed, looking like the original Tweet but with a note that they are seeing it because you Retweeted it (signified by the square arrow)

   ![Example of a pure Retweet]({{ site.baseurl }}/images/retweet.png)

-    b)	A Quote Retweet is when you make an additional comment on the Tweet.
+  b.
+A Quote Retweet is when you make an additional comment on the Tweet.

   ![Example of a quote Retweet]({{ site.baseurl }}/images/quote-retweet.png)

-5)	Pinning Tweets lets you keep announcements, events or other popular Tweets appearing at the top of your profile.
+5. Pinning Tweets lets you keep announcements, events or other popular Tweets appearing at the top of your profile.
-6)	Moments are a feature that let you group together Tweets from a range of users and showcase highlights from an event or on a topic.
+6. Moments are a feature that let you group together Tweets from a range of users and showcase highlights from an event or on a topic.
-    a)	Here is an example of a moment I made [after an event](https://twitter.com/i/moments/976335217433624578)
+    a.
+Here is an example of a moment I made [after an event](https://twitter.com/i/moments/976335217433624578)

 ## Twitter for events
 Twitter benefits: it’s free, it encourages connections among attendees, allows people who could not attend the event to follow it, gives you another quantifiable measure of engagement.

 If you are attending an event: If you’re at someone else’s event you can “live Tweet” if it is a topic that is relevant to your audience and brand building.
 Reply to your previous Tweets to make a Thread because:
-    a)	You don’t clog other people’s timelines, and
+    a.
+You don’t clog other people’s timelines, and
-    b)	It makes it easy for someone to see everything you’ve said in one place.
+    b.
+It makes it easy for someone to see everything you’ve said in one place.

 ### How Twitter sits alongside your event timeline
 1. Before the event